yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

     cmake --version
     ```

+## Create the cloud components

-### Create Azure IoT resources through IoT Central portal
+### Create the IoT Central Application

-You can use Azure IoTCentral to create IoT resources which handles events and messaging for your device.
+Azure IoT Central is used to both manage and interact with your device.

 To create a new application:
-1. From [IoT Central portal](https://apps.azureiotcentral.com/), click "My apps" on the side navigation menu.
+1. From [Azure IoT Central portal](https://apps.azureiotcentral.com/), click "My apps" on the side navigation menu.
 1. Start "+ New application".
 1. Select "Custom apps".
+1. Add an application and a URL.
+1. Choose the "Free" Pricing plan to activate a 7-day trial.
-1. Fill out the required fields and click "Create".
+1. Click "Create".
-1. You will be redirected to the new application dashboard after it is successfully created.
+1. Once the application has been provisioned, you will automatically be redirected to the new application dashboard.

+**TODO** Add a screenshot.
+Also if they already have a free instance, we might need to direct them to use that instead, or deploy a paid instance which required an Azure subscription

-### Register a device
+### Create a new device

-In this section, you create a new device instance in the IoT Central application dashboard which was created.
-You will use the connection information for the newly registered device to securely connect your physical device in a later section.
+In this section, you create a new device via the IoT Central application dashboard provisioned in the previous steps.
+You will use the connection information for the newly created device to securely connect your physical device in a later section.

-To register a device:
+To create a device:
 1. From the application dashboard, click "Devices" on the side navigation menu.
-1. Start "+ New".
+1. Start "+ New" to bring up the "Create a new device" window.
+1. Leave Device template as "Unassigned".
-1. Fill in the Create a new device form with the desired device name and ID.
-Device template could be leave as "unassigned".
-Then click "Create".
+1. Fill in the desired Device Name and Device ID.
+1. Select the "Create" button.
 1. The newly created device should appear in the "All devices" list.
 Click on the device name to show details.
 1. Click "Connect" in the top right menu bar to show the connection information for use in the physical device in the next section.

+**TODO** instruct the user to capture the required connection information.
+Given that this is used immediately in the next section, perhaps displaying the connection information should be directly part of the next section so the customer can just copy the information straight from central.
+We also should have a screenshot of the connection information screen.

 ## Prepare the device